George Washington Williams: Nominated to state post

+Advocate for Colonizing South America with Freedmen

+As of 1888, Williams favored relocating former U.S. slaves to South America.

 Historian

 Williams' most substantial achievement was as a historian.
 He wrote groundbreaking histories about African Americans in the United States: The History of the Negro Race in America 1619–1880 was published in 1882.
 It is considered to be the first overall history of African Americans, showing their participation and contributions from the earliest days of the colonies.
 Here, Williams used the term “crime against humanity” in his reflections about the immorality of slavery in the United States, which was one the earliest usages of the term in its modern sense.
 In addition, he wrote a history of the United States Colored Troops and African-American participation in the American Civil War, A History of Negro Troops in the War of Rebellion (1887).

 Travel to Europe and Africa

 In 1889, Williams arranged to go to Europe to write articles as a representative of S. S. McClure's Associated Literary Press.
 He was granted an informal interview with King Leopold II of Belgium, with whom he was initially very impressed.
 He became interested in traveling in the Congo Free State, which the King personally owned and discussed his interest in developing.
 Williams got additional support from President Benjamin Harrison's administration and traveled to the Congo in 1890.
 He was appalled at what he found, as the King employed a private militia to enforce rubber production by the Congolese.
 Williams found evidence to support the widespread rumors of harsh abuses against workers and their families, that had resulted in a state of near slavery for many families, physical mutilation of workers who could not meet production goals, and a high rate of deaths.

 From Stanley Falls, Williams wrote "An Open Letter to His Serene Majesty Leopold II, King of the Belgians and Sovereign of the Independent State of Congo" on July 18, 1890.
 In this letter, he condemned the brutal and inhuman treatment of the Congolese at the hands of Europeans and Africans supervising them for the Congo Free State.
 He mentioned the role played by Henry M. Stanley, sent to the Congo by the King, in deceiving and mistreating local Congolese.
 Williams reminded the King that the crimes committed were all committed in his name, making him as guilty as the perpetrators.
 He appealed to the international community of the day to "call and create an International Commission to investigate the charges herein preferred in the name of Humanity ...".

 The King and his supporters tried to discredit Williams, but he continued to speak out about the abuses in the Congo Free State, helping to generate actions in Belgium and the international community.
 Eventually the Belgian government took over supervising the Congo Free State and tried to improve treatment of the Congolese.